All planning checklists

 2. 2

-Always pack layers and waterproofs, even in summer, as Edinburgh weather is famously unpredictable and can involve four seasons in one day.
+Pack layers and waterproofs even in summer.
+Edinburgh can serve four seasons in one afternoon.

 3. 3